Land information memorandum

 Council has three services available for LIMs:

-- An 'Urgent' LIM service is also now available.
-For residential and rural properties a LIM will take up to three working days, for commercial and industrial properties a LIM will take up to five working days to be processed.
+- Urgent LIM: for residential and rural properties the Urgent LIM takes up to three working days to complete: for commercial and industrial properties the Urgent LIM takes up to five working days to complete.

 Apply for your LIM online and make your payment via Credit Card.
 Payment must be made at the time of application.